-Now, Microsoft Office allows you to easily switch between dark, light, colorful, dark grey, and system themes.
-This feature is mostly available to Microsoft Office 365, Office 2019, and Office 2016.
-However, Office’s dark grey, colorful, and system themes are only available to Microsoft 365 version.
+Microsoft Office allows you to easily switch between dark, light, colorful, dark grey, and system themes.
+This feature is available to Microsoft Office 365, Office 2019, and Office 2016.
+However, Office' dark grey, colorful, and system themes are only available to Microsoft 365 version.
 Also, if you have Microsoft 365, you can use the new dark mode feature for your Office apps.

-When you use the new black theme (dark mode) for the Word, it will not only change the theme of the toolbar and Ribbon but also the writing canvas of the Word document.
-The background and theme you apply in one Office app (e.g. Word) will change the theme and background of all the apps in the Office suite to provide a unified experience.
+When you use the new black theme (dark mode) for Word, it will change not only the theme of the toolbar and Ribbon but also the writing canvas of the Word document.
+The background and theme you apply in one Office app (e.g., Word) will change the theme and background of all the apps in the Office suite to provide a unified experience.

 In this tutorial, we will show you how to personalize the theme and background of MS Word (Office apps), and change the Word to ‘light’ or ‘dark’ mode.

 Change Word to Light Mode (applies to All Office Apps)